The feeling in your chest just won’t go away, and it’s starting to slowly eat you up each day.

-Of course, experiencing a loss or trauma doesn’t mean we should ignore how we feel.
-It is perfectly normal and important to allow ourselves to feel the anger, confusion, grief, fear, hatred, and bitterness within us.
+Of course, experiencing a loss or trauma doesn’t mean that we should ignore how we feel.
+It’s perfectly normal and important to allow ourselves to feel the anger, confusion, grief, fear, hatred, and bitterness within us.
 But once we start attaching ourselves to these emotions, we experience suffering.

 It is our attachment and identification with our thoughts that is the sole cause of our suffering.

 I’ll repeat that sentence again: